 Gum disease is the major enemy of natural teeth as we age— leading to the loss of teeth and gums.
 We want to make sure that we never have a patient experience the agony of losing teeth.
 With proper dental care our teeth should last a lifetime.

-Our dentists and hygienists recently began a study of gum disease.
-We studied the biology of the disease and how it relates to overall health and researched diagnostic and treatment methods.
+Our dentists and hygienists completed a year long study of gum disease.
+We examined the biology of the disease and how it relates to overall health and researched diagnostic and treatment methods.
 With the help of Rachel Wall of Inspired Hygiene we implemented a plan that would assure consistent care for all patients.

 The team enjoyed Inspired Hygiene’s intense study.
 Thanks, Rachel Wall—for sharing your expertise.

 - Bacterial infection of the gums— Not all patients with gum disease will have symptoms, but some of the long-term symptoms and effects of gum disease are: bad breath, swollen and red gums, bleeding gums (healthy gums do not bleed when you brush!), tender/painful gums, shifting of teeth, loose teeth due to bone loss.

 - The number one cause of tooth loss in the US is gum disease.

 - Gum disease is an active infection in your mouth.
 The bacteria in your mouth can enter the bloodstream and make it more difficult to control conditions such as diabetes and high blood pressure.

 - Periodontal (gum) disease is caused when bacterial plaque adheres to your teeth above or below the gum line.